samthebest/dump/sams-scala-tutorial/platonic-programming.md

 ## Theorem - Triangulation Strength

+// FIXME WRONG, N- Triangulation does not imply K or A triangulation, unless we include N-triangulation in their definition, or combine them in some way.

-1-trangulation is stronger than N-trangulation, which is stronger than K-Triangulation, which is stronger than A-Triangulation, which is stronger than No triangulation
+1-trangulation is stronger than N-trangulation, which is stronger than K-Triangulation, which is stronger than A-Triangulation, which is stronger than No triangulation.

 ### Proof